 - 360g plain flour

 - 260g brown sugar

 - 1 tsp vanilla extract

 - 1 whole egg

-- Preheat the oven to 165°C, line your baking tray with parchment paper.
+- Preheat the oven to 160°C/ Fan 140°C/ Gas mark 3.
+Line your baking tray with parchment paper.

-- Beat in 1 tsp vanilla extract, 1 egg, and 1 egg yolk until light and creamy.
-Then mix it to your buttered sugar mixture.
+- Beat vanilla extract, 1 whole egg and egg yolk until light and creamy.
+Combine this with the buttered sugary mixture.

 - Drop cookie dough in heaps of 1 tablespoon per cookie onto the prepared baking sheet.
 Giving each cookie dough 3 inches of space apart.

-- Let the cookies cool on the baking sheet for 3 minutes before transferring them to a wire rack to cool completely.
+- Let the cookies cool on the baking sheet for a few minutes before transferring to a wire rack to cool completely.